jchrisweaver/vidpipe/README.md

 The processing flow is a pipeline that uses filters to transform the data in discrete steps along the dataflow path.

-A filter an object made from a simple python file that that has processing functions called from the main app.
+A *filter* is an object made from a simple python file that that has processing functions called from the main app.
 The main processing function is passed a single video frame data buffer.
 That data can be examined and/or modified.
 The new data can then be passed back to the main app.
 (See SampleFilter.py for a simple example.)

 Filters are arranged and called in a specific order to create a data flow.
 The order of the filters matches the order in which they appear in the right-hand side of the dialog box in the scroll window.
 Each filter can enabled, disabled or drag-drop rearranged to change the processing order.
 Each filters effects can be immediately visible in the processed video feed and compared to the preview video feed.